Mid0aria/owofarmbot_stable/README.md

             "alerttype": {
-                "notification": true, / true or false (boolean) "prompt": true / true or false (boolean) }
+                "notification": true, / true or false (boolean) "prompt": true / true or false (boolean) "webhook": true, / true or false (boolean) "webhookurl": "xxx"  / If you set webhook to true, enter your webhook url here }
         },
         "gamble": {